chiknas/SwanCloudServer/README.md

 based on the date the photo/video was taken.
 Run the server and visit [Swagger 3](http://localhost:8080/swagger-ui/index.html) to get details on the API.

+## QuickStart

+1. Build the project: `./gradlew build`
+2. Update `application.properties` with your settings
+3. Startup the server: `./gradlew bootRun`
+4. Application api is up at: `http://locahost:8080/api`

 ## Spring Profiles

 1. production = profile to be switch the app to production mode.
 Current functionality on production mode: